 Red7 Blogs , March 17, 2016

-Now we’re sure you’ve probably experienced a bar crawl at some point in your life, whether for a birthday or as part of a stag weekend.
+Now we’re sure you’ve probably experienced a bar crawl at some point in your life, whether for a whether for a birthday, stag do or as part of a hen weekend.
 They’re an easy way to guarantee a great night out and will leave you with plenty of stories to tell come morning.
 There’ll be ups (when your mates are all buying rounds) and there’ll be definite downs (when it’s your round and they’ve all moved onto champagne…) but either way it’ll be a whole lot of fun, which is why we think it’s the perfect way to celebrate St Patrick’s Day this year.

 So here are our top tips to get help you avoid sickness/tears/a night in the cells on your next big bar crawl.